jupyterhub/the-littlest-jupyterhub/docs/howto/resource-estimation.rst

 Depending on what kinda work your users are doing, they will use different amounts of memory.
 The easiest way to determine this is to run through a typical user workflow yourself, and measure how much memory is used.

-Add 20-40% headroom for users to 'play around', and that should be the maximum memory allowed per user.
-The system will prevent users from using more memory than this.
+For example, you can begin running a Jupyter Notebook session on your JupyterHub, then open a terminal on the JupyterHub and use ``top`` to track how much memory you use as you go through the material.
+A good rule of thumb is to take the maximum amount of memory you used during your session, and add 20-40% headroom for users to 'play around'.
+This is the maximum amount of memory that should be given to each user.

+If users use *more* than this alloted amount of memory, their kernel will restart (and all their progress in the current session will be lost).

 CPU
 ===